camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 <span className="callout">1</span>

 This timer is non-interrupting (dashed line), so the "Escalate request approval" task is started in parallel, additionally to the "Approve request" task.
-The idea is, that the escalation task might make a manager to double-check the original task does not slip.
+The idea is, that the escalation task might make a manager double-checking the original task does not slip.
 Non-interrupting events can also be recurring, so you could also escalate "every two hours".

 <span className="callout">2</span>

 This timer is interrupting (solid line).
 Once it fires, the "Approve request" task will be canceled and the process continues on the alternative path, in this case to automatically reject the request.
-Note that both timers so far can only happen if the task "Approve request" is active
+Note that both timers so far can only happen if the task "Approve request" is active.

 <span className="callout">3</span>